Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

 To enable universal transfer learning, the transformer encoder in PMTransformer is pre-trained on an extremely large dataset of 1.9 million hypothetical porous materials to predict easily obtainable yet essential properties such as topology, void fraction, and building block prediction.
 This approach ensures the encoder captures critical information necessary for accurately predicting other, more complex properties in downstream tasks with much smaller datasets.
 For more details regarding the pre-training of PMTransfomer, refer to \cite{park2023enhancing}.

 In this study, we leveraged the pre-trained transformer encoder of the PMTransformer model to perform transfer learning for the prediction of the thermal conductivity of COFs.
-We fine-tune the transformer encoder model using the pre-trained weights as a starting point and jointly train a prediction head based on a multi-layer perceptron architecture to map the output of the transformer encoder to the thermal conductivity of COFs.
+We fine-tune the transformer model using the pre-trained weights as a starting point and jointly train a prediction head based on a multi-layer perceptron architecture to map the output of the transformer encoder to the thermal conductivity of COFs.
 We used the mean squared error (MSE) as a loss function for training.
-The dataset of 2,471 COFs is randomly split into two subsets: 90\% of the data is used for training (out of which 10\% for validation), and the remaining data is used for testing.
-Additional details of the training protocol are provided in Supporting Information Section 3.
+The dataset of 2,471 COFs is randomly split into two subsets: 90\% of the data is used for training (out of which 10\% for validation), and the remaining data is used for testing. {We repeat the training across five different random seeds, where each seed initializes the prediction head randomly while keeping the transformer initialized with the same pre-trained weights.} Additional details of the training protocol {and an ablation study} are provided in Supplementary Information Section 3.

-\RV{We demonstrate the model's prediction accuracy on the test dataset in \figurename~\ref{fig:ML_framework}, where it achieves a goodness-of-fit $R^2$ of $0.909\pm0.006$ (across five random seeds) and a mean absolute error (MAE) of $0.075 \ \mathrm{W m^{-1} K^{-1}}$ for predicting $\kappa$.
+{We demonstrate the model's prediction accuracy on the test dataset in \figurename\ref{fig:ML_framework}, where it achieves a goodness-of-fit $R^2$ of $0.909\pm0.006$ and a mean absolute error (MAE) of $0.075 \ \mathrm{W m^{-1} K^{-1}}$ for predicting $\kappa$.
 The model's strong performance suggest that there may be gaps in the feature sets typically used to describe COFs.
 It also highlights the possibility that additional key descriptors, beyond those commonly used, could play an important role in predicting thermal conductivity, thus warranting further exploration of structure-property relationships.}